Pardon My English: Production history

+Ira Gershwin later called the show "a headache from start to finish."
+He "disliked enormously the central notion of the project" regarding the psychiatric "aberration" and felt that the project was unnecessary, as the Gershwins were "lucky to be making a living from Of Thee I Sing during the "deepest" part of the Great Depression. "[S]o why toil and moil for six months on something we didn't want or need?
+However, loyalty to producer Aarons, who was broke and who told us if we didn't do the score his potential backers would back out, induced us to go ahead."
+He conceded "there were a couple of pretty good songs, like 'Isn't It a Pity?' and 'My Cousin in Milwaukee, and a couple of pretty good comedy scenes."

 In 1982, a producer discovered a number of the musical's manuscripts in the Warner Brothers warehouse in Secaucus, New Jersey.
 The score was pieced together and performed at the Library of Congress in concert in 1987.
 Elektra Records released a studio cast album featuring John Cullum and William Katt in 1993.

 New York City Center's Encores! presented a staged concert in 2004, with a revised book by David Ives.
 Directed by Gary Griffin and choreographed by Rob Ashford, it featured Brian d'Arcy James as Golo/Michael, Emily Skinner as Gita, Jennifer Laura Thompson as Frieda (originally Ilse), and Rob Bartlett as Bauer.
 42nd Street Moon, San Francisco, California, presented a staged concert in November 2006.

 The European premiere took place on November 29, 2009, at the Dresden State Operetta in Dresden, translated by Wolfgang Adenberg, directed by Holger Hauer and conducted by Ernst Theis.